about us

 2011

-The first of Chem Chem’s safari properties, Chem Chem Lodge, opens its doors to the public, allowing international guests exclusive access to this protected wilderness area between Tarangire National Park and Lake Manyara.
-75 residents get trained in hospitality and the anti-poaching unit is expanded to 40 rangers.
+The first of Chem Chem Safari’s properties, Chem Chem Lodge, opens its doors to the public.
+75 members from local communities receive hospitality training and the anti-poaching unit is expanded to 40 rangers.

 2012

-The Chem Chem Association builds its first classrooms at Mdori Primary School for over 300 children.
+Chem Chem Association builds its first classrooms at Mdori Primary School to accommodate over 300 children.
 The first of many projects committed to making a meaningful and sustainable difference to the local communities surrounding the lodge.

 2013